 However, sticking to an exercise routine postpartum can be challenging.
 Exercise adherence often drops off during this period due to fatigue, time constraints, or uncertainty about how soon and what types of activity are safe.
 That’s why setting realistic goals and choosing activities you enjoy are fundamental.
 Even moderate, consistent movement like walking, gentle yoga, or postpartum-specific workouts can offer substantial mental health benefits.
 These activities not only help you physically recover but also foster a sense of accomplishment and control, which are crucial when managing postpartum depression symptoms.
 It’s important to listen to your body and gradually increase activity levels, ensuring you don’t push yourself too hard too soon.
 Additionally, understanding state-specific guidelines and recommendations can help you tailor your exercise routine safely and effectively.
 Consistency is key—making exercise a regular part of your routine can improve adherence over time, helping you sustain these mental health benefits longer.

-Gaiam Essentials Thick Yoga Mat Fitness & Exercise Mat with Easy-Cinch Carrier Strap, Navy, 72"L X 24"W X 2/5 Inch Thick, 10mm
+Gaiam Essentials Thick Yoga Mat Fitness & Exercise Mat with Easy-Cinch Carrier Strap, Black, 72"L X 24"W X 2/5 Inch Thick

-Gaiam Essentials Thick Yoga Mat Fitness & Exercise Mat with Easy-Cinch Carrier Strap, Navy, 72"L X 24"W X 2/5 Inch Thick, 10mm
+Gaiam Essentials Thick Yoga Mat Fitness & Exercise Mat with Easy-Cinch Carrier Strap, Black, 72"L X 24"W X 2/5 Inch Thick

 Extra-Thick Cushioning for Joint Comfort : Made with 10mm (2/5") high-density NBR foam, this mat delivers plush cushioning…